-A DIY Coffee Cozy is a great little gift for your friends this Christmas!
+A DIY Coffee Cozy is a great little gift for your friends !
 They would make a great party favor too!

 Here’s another quick budget friendly little Christmas or anytime gift you can make!